English

 Credits 3 Lecture Hours 3 Lab Hours 0

 This course includes strategies for advancing reading comprehension and facilitating critical analysis of text.
 Futher, this course will include instructon on active reading strategies using text structure to improve comprehension, interpreting, and evaluating reading materials.
 This course will integrate critical analysis of text into writing instruction focused on the composition of essays, including pre-writing, drafting, organization, focus, unity, and revising and editing.
+Formerly ENG 0023.

-ENG 1004: WRITING FOR THE WORKPLACE
+ENGL 10094: WRITING FOR THE WORKPLACE

 Program